In this tutorial, I’ll explain the process of organizing and creating vector elements to help in the design process of an infographic.

 - St. Paul’s cathedral

 - London heart flat icons

-Convert the artboard to the dimensions of the vector element:
+Convert the Artboard to the dimensions of the vector object:

 Defining color and style